pixlee/pixlee-ios-sdk/README.md

 //These parameters are examples.
 Please adjust, add or remove them during implementation.
 //=========================================================

-//Create an Instance of Album with the SKU Identifier let album = PXLAlbum(identifier: PXLSkuAlbumIdentifier)
+PXLClient.sharedClient.apiKey = <your api key>
+PXLClient.sharedClient.secretKey = <your secret key>

 // Added regionId to get the currency of the specific region when searching for photos of an album.
 Here's how you can use it.
-// note: - note: you can get the right currencies of your products by adding regionId here album.regionId = <your region id in Int>
+// note: - note: you can get the right currencies of your products by adding regionId here PXLClient.sharedClient.regionId = <your region id> <--- set it if you use multi-region.

+//Create an Instance of Album with the SKU Identifier let album = PXLAlbum(identifier: PXLSkuAlbumIdentifier)

 // Create and set filter options on the album. let dateString = "20190101"